 The Bottom Line

-Due to our unwavering respect for a dog’s natural carnivorous bias, it’s no secret the Advisor openly favors dog foods rich in quality meat protein.
+Due to our respect for a dog’s natural carnivorous bias, it’s no secret the Advisor openly favors dog foods rich in quality meat protein.

 For this reason, we have prepared a list of suggested low protein dog foods.